-Dry eyelids are an occurrence that affects many people, especially those who already have issues with dry skin.
-When it comes to dry, flaky skin it can sometimes be embarrassing, especially if you suffer from eczema or psoriasis.
-If you suffer from dry, scaly or flaky skin on your eyelids this could be the worse of these conditions, as it’s extremely uncomfortable, irritating and unattractive.
-Before applying simple lubrications, moisturizers or lotions to your eyelids to relieve the dryness, it’s important you talk to a dermatologist to find the underlying cause.
-There could be several different reasons or causes behind the dry skin.
-Certain symptoms you might suffer from could also be a tell-tell sign of an underlying skin condition such as Blepharitis.
-We will go over the symptoms, causes and treatment methods of dry eyelids, as well as discuss other skin conditions that could be causing the problem below.
+Dry eyelids affect many people, especially those who already have issues with dry skin.
+Dry, flaky skin can sometimes be embarrassing, especially if you suffer from eczema or psoriasis.
+Dry, scaly, or flaky skin on your eyelids may be the worst of these conditions, as it can be extremely uncomfortable, irritating, and unattractive.
+Before applying lubrications, moisturizers, or lotions to your eyelids to relieve the dryness, it is important that you talk to a dermatologist to find the underlying cause.
+Your dry skin could also be a sign of an underlying skin condition such as blepharitis.
+We will go over the symptoms, causes, and treatment methods for dry eyelids below, and we will also discuss other skin conditions that can cause this problem.

 Symptoms of Dry Eyelids

 Dry, itchy eyelids can be caused by a variety of underlying problems.
 Some of these may be major, such as Sjogren’s syndrome.
 Other common causes include:

 - Cosmetics (eyeliner, foundation, eye shadow)